 One theory of sensitive skin asserts that sufferers are born with an inherited predisposition that makes them more likely to experience it.
 From there, symptom expression and severity is determined by exposures.
 This suggests that symptoms can be dialed down or controlled by avoiding problematic exposures.

-This is why, when it comes to skincare, you want to find products that are not only sensitive to your skin’s particular needs—but also help ease that sensitivity and discomfort.
-As you assess the many options currently available, I recommend keeping these red flags in mind.
+This is why, when it comes to skincare, you want to find products that are sensitive to your skin’s particular needs AND ease sensitivity and discomfort.
+As you assess the many options currently available, I recommend keeping the following red flags in mind.

 Common Red Flags in Skincare Products